Storage Management

 Danger Zone

-Deletes all files in the browser's Origin Private File System.
-This includes project files.
-Signing keys and settings are stored in IndexedDB and localStorage respectively, and are not affected by this operation.
+Deletes all saved projects.
+Signing keys are stored in IndexedDB and settings in localStorage, so they are not affected by this operation.

 Full Application Reset